-The CESI planned activities for FY 2010 include:
+The CESI planned activities for FY 2011 include:

-- Continuing critical long-term monitoring projects that support restoration assessments, such as the comprehensive fish and macro-invertebrate monitoring program, marsh water level/water quality/flow monitoring, monitoring of threatened and endangered species, and sampling vegetation communities that will most likely to be impacted by implementation of the Modified Water Deliveries, C-111 Canal Project, and CERP projects. - Continuation of climate change modeling studies that link sea level rise and climate predictions with expected hydrological and ecological responses to ongoing restoration actions.
-Additionally, studies of the potential of Everglades natural habitats to sequester carbon would provide insight as to the potential effects of Everglades restoration on the overall carbon budget of the South Florida Ecosystem. - Initiation of work to synthesize the large body of scientific information gathered in the past decade of research on the Everglades freshwater habitats.
-This work would produce a book or a dedicated journal issue, and would emphasize organization and synthesis of existing information on key topics (such as water quality, and the role of flow) for presentation to decision-makers.
+- Continuing critical long-term monitoring projects that support restoration assessments, such as the comprehensive fish and macro-invertebrate monitoring program, marsh water level/water quality/flow monitoring, monitoring of threatened and endangered species, and sampling vegetation communities that will most likely to be impacted by implementation of the MWD, C-111 Canal Project, and CERP projects. - Continuation of a project to monitor the detailed aspects of water quality and flow in the Loxahatchee National Wildlife Refuge, which provides critical data to the Department of the Interior for analysis of Consent Decree requirements. - Finalization of climate change modeling studies that link sea level rise and climate predictions with expected hydrological and ecological responses to ongoing restoration actions.
+A study of the potential effect of sea level rise on rare plants will provide a link between restoration actions and in-Park natural resources management.
+Additionally, continuation of studies of the potential of Everglades natural habitats to sequester carbon would provide insight as to the potential effects of Everglades restoration on the overall carbon budget of the South Florida Ecosystem.

-- Continued emphasis on field and modeling studies on the rates and patterns of sheetflow and projected changes in ridge and slough topography and vegetation patterns; including developing models that link marsh sheetflow, sediment transport, and landscape-scale vegetation patterns. - Continued emphasis on examining the impacts of invasive exotic plants and animals on the Everglades ecosystem, and development of appropriate methods of containment and control.
+- Continuation of work to synthesize the large body of scientific information gathered in the past decade of research on the Everglades freshwater habitats.
+This work would produce a book or a dedicated journal issue, and would emphasize organization and synthesis of existing information on key topics (such as water quality, and the role of flow) for presentation to decision-makers. - Continued emphasis on field and modeling studies on the rates and patterns of sheetflow and projected changes in ridge and slough topography and vegetation patterns; including developing models that link marsh sheetflow, sediment transport, and landscape-scale vegetation patterns. - Continued emphasis on examining the impacts of invasive exotic plants and animals on the Everglades ecosystem, and development of appropriate methods of containment and control.

-Modified Water Deliveries Project (MWD) (\$8,400,000)
+Modified Water Deliveries Project (MWD) (\$8,000,000)

 The MWD project is authorized by Section 104 of the Everglades National Park Protection and Expansion Act of 1989.
 This project involves construction of modifications to the C&SF Project water management system and related operational changes to provide improved water deliveries to ENP.
-The NPS and the Corps of Engineers each requested \$4.2 million for the MWD project for FY 2010; however Congress provided \$8.4 million to the NPS.
+In FY 2011, the NPS has requested \$8.0 million for the MWD Project.

-The current status and plans for FY 2010 are described below:
+The current status and plans for FY 2011 are described below: